mere days before its surprise release on June 11th, 2013, Tekken Revolution

-very interesting... is that because Revolution has developed the "stigma" of attracting so many beginners / spammers... the skilled players that do play the game tend to underestimate opponents by default (if they don't recognize your gamer tag, of course). underestimates everyone," it actually opens up the door for new mind games and strategies ... and it's too f*cking fun playing with that mindset.
-However, I've had a ton of great matches in Revolution with highly skilled players.
+very interesting... is that because Revolution has developed the

+"stigma" of attracting so many "noobs & spammers"... the legit Tekken players active in Revolution tend to underestimate opponents by default (if they don't recognize your gamer tag, of course).

+underestimates everyone," it actually opens up the door for new mind games and strategies... and damn, it can be f*ing fun playing with that mindset.
+However, I've fought tons of great matches in Revolution with highly skilled players.
 They're out there.